AMAZON INDIGENOUS COMMUNITIES VS CHEVRON CORP. (PERSPECTIVE)

 Made clear in the Toronto courtroom too, was that no jurisprudence of this exact nature exists, thus upping the ante and pressure (one would assume) on the judge and the Ontario court now tasked with hearing the arguments and having to decide on the case that is now before them.

 The proceeding wrapped up mid-afternoon on November 30th, with the judge saying that he and his staff of legal researchers would take a closer look at the arguments and legal implications of the case.

-So now, those of us highly tuned in to the saga of Chevron’s defence against a group that for decades had pleaded, testified, presented scientifically-based evidence, and had already won in the court of law, we wait, again…until Justice Brown renders his decision sometime in February next year.
+So now, those of us highly tuned in to the saga of Chevron’s defence against a group that for decades had pleaded, testified, presented scientifically-based evidence, and had already won in the court of law, we wait, again…until Justice Brown renders his decision sometime early next year.